c6o/docs/content/applications/guides/appengine.md

 > [!EXPERT]
 > Learn how to create a custom provisioner with our [Custom Provisioner guide](./3-codegen.md).

-### Application Manifest
+## Application Manifest

 The Application Manifest consists of a YAML file that describes our Application within the CodeZero ecosystem.
 It may also contain additional asset files (ex: icons, images, etc).
+This file can be named anything, recommended convention is to either have `c6o.yaml` in the root of your project, or place it in a folder at `c6o/app.yaml`;

 > [!NOTE]
 > Check out the [Application Manifest specification](../references/application-manifest.md) for a full list of properties and configurations.

-## Creating the Application
+### Application Manifest Basics

 In this guide, we only need to create an Application Manifest, as we are using `@provisioner/appengine` and the docker image `nodered/node-red` for our provisioner and containerized application respectively.

 So, let's first create a file basic YAML file to contain our Application Manifest.
-This file can be named anything for example: `c6o-nodered.yaml`.
+This file can be named anything for example: `c6o.yaml`.

-### Application Manifest Basics

 ```yaml
 name: Node Red